 The Transformation Engine can modify the data within and / or the format of the Profile Properties that are mapped to directory attributes, and / or append static characters to the information.
 These customizations can be done as global adjustments or as a result of conditions met (if, then; when, otherwise; etc.).

 Some common examples are to change the characters to all lowercase or uppercase letters (EXAMPLE; example), add a domain to the User ID (company\username; firstname.lastname@example.org), assert only specific characters from a property (last four digits of SSN), filter user's groups to present only those required, and provide missing information if not present in the property (if Aux ID 1 property contains "word1", then prepend Aux ID 1 with "word2").

 The flexibility of this feature enables limitless, post-authentication data modification without requiring additional storage in the directory.

 1. Have general scripting, XSLT, and .NET knowledge

-2. Create a New Realm or access an existing SAML assertion realm in the SecureAuth IdP Web Admin
+2. Create a New Realm or access an existing SAML or WS-Federation assertion realm in the SecureAuth IdP Web Admin

 3. Configure the Data tab with an on-premises directory integration and the necessary directory attribute - Profile Property mapping